SyntaxStrategist/usnumbervalidator/README.md

 ## Description

-The Telephone Number Validator is a web application that validates US phone numbers in various formats.
-It checks if the provided phone number adheres to the standard formats and provides appropriate feedback to the user.
-This project aims to enhance user experience by allowing input via both button clicks and the Enter key.
+The **Telephone Number Validator** is a web application designed to validate US phone numbers in various formats.
+It checks whether the provided phone number adheres to standard formats and offers appropriate feedback to the user.
+This project enhances user experience by allowing input through both button clicks and the Enter key.

 ## Features

 - Input validation for US phone numbers in multiple formats.
 - Alerts the user if no input is provided.
-- Clear button to reset the input and results.
+- A clear button to reset the input and results.
 - Validates the following formats:
   - `1 555-555-5555`
   - `1 (555) 555-5555`